p1

 Police Exemption For Texting?

 The texting bill being considered by the Idaho legislature had an exemption for police and fire, but what’s fair about that?
 You might be interested to know that in a recent vote by the Idaho Chiefs of Police Association; every single chief in Idaho agrees that officers don’t need to be texting while driving.
-This statement of support for removing the proposed exemption is currently being passed onto the legislators.
+This statement of support for removing the proposed exemption is currently being

 Read more